nymtech/nym/documentation/docs/pages/developers/chain/ledger-live.md

 ## Prerequisites
 * Download and install [Ledger Live](https://www.ledger.com/ledger-live).
-* Compile the `nyxd` binary as per the instructions [here]() TODO LINK AFTER MERGE.
+* Compile the `nyxd` binary as per the instructions [here](../../operators/nodes/validator-setup).
 Stop after you can successfully run `nyxd` and get the helptext in your console output.

 ## Prepare your Ledger App
 * Plug in your Ledger device